Jet Fuel Market Size and Share

 Competitive Landscape

 The jet fuel market remains moderately concentrated.
 Integrated oil majors—Shell, ExxonMobil, Chevron, TotalEnergies—control most refining and pipeline infrastructure, affording feedstock flexibility and economies of scale.
 ExxonMobil generated USD 55.0 billion operating cash flow in 2024, funding mid-stream upgrades that enhance jet fuel hydrocracker yields.
-Shell’s capital plan commits USD 20-22 billion per year to expand integrated gas and upstream production, preserving access to aromatics-rich crude streams essential for kerosene cuts.
+Shell’s capital plan commits USD 20-22 billion annually to expand integrated gas and upstream production, preserving access to aromatics-rich crude streams essential for kerosene cuts.

 Regional suppliers exploit infrastructure gaps.
 ADNOC Distribution leverages its geographic proximity to junction hubs and north-east Africa to capture incremental uplift.
 Middle-East jet fuel hubs integrate on-site blending to meet disparate Jet A, Jet A-1, and JP-8 specifications, widening service differentiation.
 Meanwhile, military demand offers stable high-margin channels for specialty refiners with JP-8 capabilities, further fragmenting the competitive field.

-Global Jet Fuel Industry Leaders
+Jet Fuel Industry Leaders

 1. Shell PLC